vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - For these questions there are only yes or no, no maybes
   - The bar is 3 yeses

-* People analyzer: Step 3
+* People Analyzer: Step 3
 - Apply the People Analyzer to yourself and your seat
   - You need to be completely honest and open

 - Sometimes the problem is just being in the wrong seat
   - People are often unhappy when in the wrong seat

-* The quarterly conversation
+* The Quarterly Conversation
 - Employees often report that they would love more feedback and opportunities to discuss how they are doing
 - Every manager should have a quarterly conversation with their direct reports